 It's been a busy travel time for me so I haven't had much time to cook, but I am finally slowing down for the Thanksgiving holiday.
 It's my favorite holiday as it involves lots of food!
 It's going to be a scaled down meal this year as it is just my sons and me, but we are still very traditional.
 The only big change is that my boys have decided that they really don't like turkey so we are roasting a chicken instead.
 But all of our other traditional fixin's will all be present - cornbread dressing, potatoes, creamed leeks, green beans with mushrooms, brussel sprout and bacon salad and pie.
 My only chance to add something different is with an appetizer.
 Now, we eat a Thanksgiving dinner in the late afternoon so I wanted to offer something to be eaten by my boys while they watch the Liverpool soccer game and I am cooking - American football will have to wait until after that!

 So, I have made Caponata, an Italian eggplant relish that includes lots of interesting ingredients like green olives, pine nuts, celery, tomatoes and a bit of vinegar and sugar.
+I got the ingredient list from a half Sicilian friend in Italy, but I had to figure out the proportions and this version was the successful result.
 It goes wonderfully on crackers or toasted slices of baguette.
 And, like many foods that are a melange of ingredients, it is much better after the flavor marries so make it the day or two before.
 It is really a delightful sweet and sour mix of interesting textures.
 It's great for a party too!

 5 Tablespoons olive oil